What is a Hydrostatic Plumbing Test?

-This is important because a plumbing leak could have been the cause of the foundation problem in the first place.
-So it’s actually important to get a test before and after a foundation repair.
-How is your home’s foundation connected to its plumbing?
+It is vital because a plumbing leak could have been the cause of the foundation problem in the first place.
+So getting a test before and after a foundation repair is essential.

 Excessive moisture around the home’s foundation will cause it to deteriorate.
-This moisture can come from leaking or broken water supply lines or sewer lines.
-If leaks are not detected, water can soak into the ground beneath a foundation and turn it to mud.
+This moisture can come from leaking or broken water supply or sewer lines.
+If leaks are not detected, water can soak into the ground beneath a foundation and turn it into the mud.

-This will cause the foundation to drop or slide.
-Leaks from a freshwater pipe may also flood the ground below the foundation and result in rapid soil erosion.
+It will cause the foundation to drop or slide.
+Leaks from a freshwater pipe may also flood the ground below the foundation, resulting in rapid soil erosion.
 And in areas with expansive clay soils, if the soil comes into contact with water, it could expand upwards and damage the foundation.

-Hydrostatic plumbing tests are required before foundation repair to determine the plumbing state and if the faulty foundation was caused by the plumbing.
+Hydrostatic plumbing tests are required before foundation repair to determine the plumbing state and if the plumbing caused the faulty foundation.

 Repairing a damaged foundation is a significant work that involves installing reinforcing piers in a home.
 Sometimes, it requires the home’s foundation to be replaced entirely.
-Any major work on a home’s slab is going to affect the plumbing.
+Any major work on a home’s slab will affect the plumbing.